EdvinNyberg/ACM_Edvin/examinations/02/README.md

 What happens if you run `ansible-inventory --list` in the directory you created above?

+It shows you the whole inventory from hosts via ansible.cfg It's detailed and shows all groups and IP's in a JSON-format

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

+Graph is pretty much the same except it gives you a textbased graph instead.

 ## QUESTION C